 Both the Online MBA and the Evening MBA programs require a minimum of 36 credit hours of 6000-level graduate coursework.
 Both programs also require up to four Foundation Courses.

-The Statement of Interest is your chance to address the Admissions Committee.
+The Personal Statement is your chance to address the Admissions Committee.
 You should explain why you want to pursue a Master's degree and what you bring to the program.
 This is also a good place to address any weaknesses in your application (i.e., low test score, lack of work experience, inconsistent undergraduate grades, etc.).
 You may also cover any professional licenses that may contribute to your application in your statement.
 The Personal Statement does not have any length requirements but is generally one to two (1-2) pages.